 8.6.
 Young Workforce

-Under 7% of the current NHS workforce are age 24 years or under at 31 March Focus is now being placed on actions to increase engagement and generate interest at local level in careers and working in health and social care services.
+Under 7% of the current NHS workforce are age 24 years or under Focus is now being placed on actions to increase engagement and generate interest at local level in careers and working in health and social care services.